ros-controls/ros2_control_demos/robot_6_dof/README.md

 The following code blocks will explain the requirements for writing a new hardware interface.

 The controller plugin for the tutorial robot is class called `RobotController` that inherits from  `controller_interface::ControllerInterface`.
 The `RobotController` must implement nine public methods.
+The latter 6 are [managed node](https://design.ros2.org/articles/node_lifecycle.html) transitions callbacks.
 1. `command_interface_configuration`
 2. `state_interface_configuration`
 3. `update`